-The European Institute for Gender Equality (EIGE) announces a traineeship opportunity lasting up to six months for a graduate who is either a national of an EU member state or an EFTA country.
+The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list in connection with a traineeship opportunity for a graduate who is either a national of an EU member state or an EFTA country.

 EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives related to the contribution and strengthening of gender equality promotion.